Programming & Events – UW Graduate School Skip to content

 Power Hours

 GSEE Power Hours are designed to create a supportive community.
 These events feature UW faculty and community leaders and are designed with introspective and professional growth in mind.
-Master’s and doctoral historically underrepresented graduate students have an opportunity to be a part of interactive discussions on topics that are unique to their academic and professional journeys.
+Graduate students impacted by racism and its intersections* have an opportunity to be a part of interactive discussions on topics that are unique to their academic and professional journeys.

 Topics range from leadership development, self-care, overcoming the imposter syndrome, countering microaggressions and negotiating salaries.